D3153/storefront-bakery/README.md

 ## Features
 ### The seller can ...
 1. Login, logout and authentication (these are not new features - they are given in class).
-2. Add/delete/modify products for sale and track sales of these products (3 features).
+2. Add/delete/modify products for sale (3 features). ✓
 3. Publish new arrivals.
 It is a category at shop all page and appear only when there is a new arrival.(1 feature). ✓
 4. View product purchases and mark them as shipped while adding tracking information (1 features).
 5. View client message in message center (1 features).✓